 activist and great friend Seymour Rosen and his archive photographs, as well as site measurements and technical data from conservation engineer N.J.
 "Bud" Goldstone.

-In 2017 the model became a part of the permanent collection of the John Michael Kohler Arts Center in Sheboygan, Wisconsin.
+In 2017 the model was added to the permanent collection of the John Michael Kohler Arts Center in Sheboygan, Wisconsin.

 ...and as seen on The Simpsons !